 The Tool will extrapolate an overall U-value of complex or composite windows and curtain wall family elements within Revit, in accordance with National Fenestration Rating Council Incorporated (NFRC) guidelines.

 The Glazing Tool works by listing the materials found in the family.
 The user is then asked to categorize each material.
 Categories include Frame, Glazed, Solid as well as an Excluded category to remove that material from calculations.
-The user is also asked to apply a thermal performance R- or U-value for each usable material.
+The user is also asked to apply a thermal performance R-value or U-value for each usable material.

 This allows the Tool to organize exposed geometry into performance zones.
 Each zone can be further refined with Edge-of-glazing U-Factors and an edge condition performance value and category (Frame or Divider).
 The area weighted average assembly U-value can now be calculated for that family type.